rybak/VanillaWithFlake/README.md

 - Mobs (Villagers?, Humanoids?) can ride Horses as a passenger, like boats
 - Zombies attack Horses and turn them into Zombie Horses (same as villagers) *(and/or)* Horses stuck by lightning turn into Zombie Horses
 - Wither Skeletons wielding bows use Arrows of Withering (not possible due to [MC-106133](https://bugs.mojang.com/browse/MC-106133), currently the arrow is always on fire instead)

+### GUI
+- Visual Shulkerbox contents tooltip
 ---
 ## Todo list
 ### Effects
 - Implement Bad Luck
+- - Use Bad Luck to nerf AFK fishing, by increasing the player's bad luck overtime when fishing
 - Implement Blindness (more)
 - Implement Health Boost